guilhermefreire1/guilhermefreire1/README.md

-I build automation solutions that make processes smarter and faster.
+I build data-driven automation solutions to streamline and scale processes.
 <br><br>
-With strong expertise in Python and RPA, I specialize in developing end-to-end automations that eliminate manual tasks, integrate systems, and improve operational efficiency.
-I’ve worked on projects involving data pipelines, API integrations, and process automation using tools like Alteryx and SQL.
-I'm passionate about using code to solve real-world problems and constantly explore new technologies to boost productivity.
+With strong expertise in Python and RPA, I specialize in developing robust data pipelines, automating data workflows, and integrating systems to enhance data accessibility and operational efficiency.
+My work involves building end-to-end ETL processes, API integrations, and scalable automations using tools like Alteryx and SQL.
+I'm passionate about solving real-world problems with code and continuously explore modern data engineering practices to drive impact.
-&nbsp;

 ## My Skills